Shimbashi Tokyo – Japanese Salaryman Playground

 Shimbashi Tokyo

 Shimbashi is a business district of Tokyo, very close to Ginza.
-Shimbashi is also a very popular entertainment district with many bars, restaurants and Japanese izakayas (traditional Japanese pubs).
+Shimbashi is a very popular entertainment district with many bars, restaurants and Japanese izakayas (traditional Japanese pubs).
 Shimbashi is the playground of Japanese salaryman and has many nicknames like ‘Salaryman Town’ or ‘Ojii town’ which means old man town.
 It is also referred to as ‘Low Town’ as many of the restaurants and bars are quite cheap.
-This is not the place of the rich salarymen but just your standard office worker who doesn’t have a lot of money to spend so wants to eat and drink at reasonable rates.
+This is not the place of the rich salarymen but just your standard office worker who doesn’t have a lot of money to spend, so wants to eat and drink at reasonable rates.

 Shimbashi Tokyo